 Marshall is known for crafting simple movement and everyday gesture into evocative dance, and we see that immediately.
-The dancers walk in place, but instead of swinging the opposite arm—what we usually do, for balance—they extend the same arm and foot.
+The dancers walk in place, but instead of swinging the opposite arm—what we usually do for balance—they extend the same arm and foot.
 That small alteration leads to grand, lovely sweeps of the arm.
-Then, stop-action: Crossed legs interrupt, upright torsos bow forward.
+Then, stop-action: crossed legs interrupt, upright torsos bow forward.
 Dancers stand in wide fourth position: turned out legs, one front and one back, blocking out little rectangles.
-They sharply cut a quarter turn or face a diagonal; sometimes they form partial lines along an imaginary grid—all of which really pops within Lien’s cocoon-like stage.
-When the dancers all collapse, strike the floor in syncopated rhythms or bob up in high jumps, their perfect unison is exciting because it’s coming from all around us.
+They sharply cut a quarter turn or face a diagonal; sometimes, they form partial lines along an imaginary grid, all of which really pop within Lien’s cocoon-like stage.
+When the dancers all collapse, striking the floor in syncopated rhythms or bobbing up in high jumps, their perfect unison is exciting because it’s coming from all around us.

 What goes on at center stage may draw interest—especially when a single dancer executes a beautiful series of simple tendus (extending one pointed foot along the floor) with directional changes, rotating like the hands of a sundial.
 But there is no star of the show: your attention is soon diverted.

 This world premiere by Lien and Marshall is a big fish among the mostly local lineup of this year’s Fringe Festival, and tickets to Rhythm Bath quickly sold out online.
 (To review, I attended a dress rehearsal.)
 But it’s worth a try.
-If you are part of the disability community, there may be free tickets available to you, and others can join a waiting list (see below).
+If you are part of the disability community, free tickets may be available to you, and others can join a waiting list (see below).
 Rhythm Bath is a sensory delight for all.

 What, When, Where